Cyber Tip - Use Strong Passwords And Enable 2FA

 How to Create a Strong Password

 Here’s how to create a long (at least 12 characters) and random password that you can remember easily.
 You can also check out the infographic on how to create a strong password at the end of this article.

 Step 1: Use five different words that relate to a memory that is unique to you. e.g. Learntorideabikeatfive

 When it comes to creating a password, the longer it is, the harder it is to guess.
 Be sure not to use personal information such as your name, NRIC or birthdate, or other information that can be obtained easily, for instance by doing a search online.

-Step 2: Use uppercase and lowercase letters, numbers and symbols to make it even harder to crack. e.g. LearnttoRIDEabikeat5
+Step 2: Use uppercase and lowercase letters, numbers or symbols to make it even harder to crack. e.g. LearnttoRIDEabikeat5

 Remember to keep it random by ensuring that your password does not have a pattern and is unpredictable.
 This means that it should be difficult for others to guess, even with special tools.
 Some examples of obvious patterns include: